blockmatic/dmeetup/docs/whitepaper.md

 ### Gabo Esquivel - Project Lead

 Gabo is a proponent of open source technology stacks and decentralized applications (DApps).
 He believes that blockchain will have a cornerstone role in our society to build better, more efficient, fair, accountable and transparent organizations, communities and economies.
 He leads software engineering teams and also loves coding, particularly in JavaScript (Node.js, React) and more recently smart contracts.
 He co-founded BlockchainCR, a community hub for knowledge sharing, promoting and studying blockchain technologies.
 He is an EOS enthusiast and open source contributor to EOS Costa Rica.
+Gabo is a tech events organizers and community builder, he founded and leads the largest tech meetups in Central America focusing in JavaScript (1700+ members), DevOps (600+ members) and Blockchain (800+ members), he has more than 6 years of experience organizing meetups and workshops.

 [github](@gaboesquivel) | [twitter](https://twitter.com/gaboesquivel) | [linkedin](https://linkedin.com/in/gaboesquivel) | [website](https://gaboesquivel.com)